LeCAD-PEG/SOLPS-GUI/README.md

 Qt5.x requires XCB library for X11 rendering instead of Xlib.
 On RHEL5 XCB is built from sources and put into staging/lib.

-### Documentation building with sphinx
-Due to the problems with the installed OpenSSL libraries the following preloads are required to install sphinx (or other PyPI packages):

-    LD_PRELOAD=/usr/lib64/libgssapi_krb5.so:/usr/lib64/libz.so \
-    pip3 install sphinx

 ### IMAS build environment
-IMAS is not required to build SOLPS-GUI
+IMAS is not required to build the SOLPS GUI.

     module use /work/imas/etc/modulefiles
     module load imas
+    imasdb solps-iter

 ## Ubuntu 14+ and other distros
 XCB development libraries are required for building Qt5.x